Sanchay0123/Noctis/Noctis Documentation (Obsidian)/e2ee-mesh-chat-docs/03-security/03-Attack-Surface.md

 M5 does not claim protection against routing attacks, global traffic analysis, perfect anonymity or compromised endpoints.
 Those properties remain outside the approved scope.

+## M8.3 transport admission change

+The removal of `ExpectInbound` changes inbound transport admission from pre-authorized to authenticated-on-connect.
+This increases the pre-authentication attack surface because unknown network clients can reach the bounded handshake path.
+The exposure remains constrained by pending-handshake capacity, handshake timeout, pre-allocation frame-size validation and peer limits.

+Cryptographic authentication, expected-PeerID verification and duplicate arbitration remain required before a peer becomes trusted/established.